-Without a worldwide ban on asbestos, the global economy still produces and ships products that contain asbestos.
+Without a worldwide ban on asbestos, the global economy still makes and ships products that contain asbestos.
 Some of those products can make their way into homes and workplaces in unusual ways.

 Asbestos use has a long history in many different industries and products.
 For example, companies produced insulation with asbestos, and the mineral was even used in fake snow for holiday decorations.
-While many of these companies have since stopped using asbestos, it can still be found in some places and products that may be surprising.
+While many of these companies have stopped using asbestos in their products, here are 5 surprising places where you may still find asbestos.

 Asbestos in Major Appliances